-- use our best endeavours to make sure that a child with SEN gets the support they need this means doing everything our school can to meet children and young people's SEN; - ensure that children and young people with SEN engage in the activities of our school alongside pupils who do not have SEN; - designate a teacher to be responsible for co-ordinating SEN provision the SEN co-ordinator, or SENCO - inform parents when they are making special educational provision for a child; - prepare an SEN information report and our arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others in our school, the facilities provided to enable access to our school for disabled children and our accessibility plan showing how we plan to improve access progressively over time.
+- use our best endeavours to make sure that a child with SEN gets the support they need this means doing everything our school can to meet children and young people's SEN; - ensure that children and young people with SEN engage in the activities of our school alongside pupils who do not have SEN (where applicable); - designate a teacher to be responsible for co-ordinating SEN provision the SEN co-ordinator, or SENCO - inform parents when they are making special educational provision for a child; - prepare an SEN information report and our arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others in our school, the facilities provided to enable access to our school for disabled children and our accessibility plan showing how we plan to improve access progressively over time.

-Identification of Pupils with Special Educational Needs and Disabilities school's performance management arrangements and its approach to professional development for all teaching and support staff.
+Identification of Pupils with Special Educational Needs and Disabilities

+The identification of SEN will be built into the overall approach to monitoring the progress and development of all pupils.
+The quality of teaching for pupils with SEN, and the progress made by pupils, will be a core part of our school's performance management arrangements and its approach to professional development for all teaching and support staff.
 School leaders and teaching staff, including the SENCO, will identify any patterns in the identification of SEN, both within our school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching.
 All our pupils will have access to a broad and balanced curriculum.
 The National Curriculum Inclusion Statement states that teachers will set high expectations for every pupil, whatever their prior attainment.
-Teachers at Hartlepool School will use appropriate assessment to set targets which are deliberately ambitious.
+Teachers at Cambian Brook View School will use appropriate assessment to set targets which are deliberately ambitious.
 We will identify potential areas of difficulty will be identified and addressed at the outset.
 Lessons will be planned to address potential areas of difficulty and to remove barriers to pupil achievement.
 By planning in this way, our pupils with SEN and disabilities will be able to study the full national curriculum.
 Where a pupil is identified as having SEN, our school will take action to remove barriers to learning and put effective special educational provision in place.
 This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach.
 It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of children and young people.